rijosudu123/git-hub-1/README.md

 # git-hub-1
+None selected

+Skip to content
+Using Gmail with screen readers
+1 of 859
+(no subject)
+Inbox

+Ancy Michael
+13:18 (0 minutes ago)
+to me

+Here are your notes in a clean format with a short description of each stage in VS Code and GitHub:

+Git and GitHub Notes (VS Code)
+Step 1: Add Git Account to VS Code
 Install Git on your computer.

 Open VS Code.

 Open Terminal → Select Git Bash.

-Configure your GitHub account: git config --global user.name "username" git config --global user.email "emailid"
+Configure your GitHub account:

+git config --global user.name "username" git config --global user.email "emailid"
 These commands connect your Git commits with your GitHub account.